Refactorings by Stakeholder Concerns

 Breaking changes in APIs and pressure to upgrade may frustrate client developers, especially if they must migrate to a newer version on short notice.
 For instance, cloud application developers sometimes have to react rather quickly to changes introduced by their public providers.

-Knowing when and how long to cache which data might be challenging for some API clients.
+Knowing when and how long to cache which data might be challenging for API clients and providers.
 Permanent or temporary storage is required.
-These valid concerns have to be balanced with the provider’s desire for performance.
+These valid concerns have to be balanced with the desire for performance.

 Development Velocity